Rover 100 Ascot

 WHEELS, TYRES & BRAKES

 The factory 13in steel wheels wear the original and correct full width wheel trims which remain as new with no damage.
-There is plenty of tread remaining on the period Dunlop 155S SR13 steel belted radial tyres but renewal prior to regular use would be a wise precaution simply due to age.
-The jack and wheel brace remain in the polystyrene holder.
+Matching branded tyres of size 155/80 R13 show masses of tread and the jack and wheel brace remain in the polystyrene holder.
 Diagonally split and dual-circuit servo assisted brakes offer assured straight-line stopping power.

 HISTORY FILE